06 Sep Landlord Accounting — How is Jointly Owned Property Taxed in the UK?

 Pickford (30 percent): £9,000

-The rental income of the jointly owned property will be taxed according to the rental income of each partner.
-You should consult with a professional landlord accountant in London to know exactly how rental income will be charged in your case.
+The tax on rental income of jointly owned property calculated according to the rental income of each partner.
+You should consult with a professional landlord accountant in London to know precisely how rental income is in your case.

 Tax on Jointly Owned Properties in Case of Married Couples

-In case a property is jointly owned by married or civil partners, the default share of each partner is 50 percent.
-This is irrespective of what each partner actually receives, which may not be the most efficient way to tax the rental income.
+In case married or civil partners jointly own the property, the default share of each partner is 50 percent.
+This percentage is irrespective of what each partner receives, which may not be the most efficient way to tax the rental income.

 Suppose that Beckham and Louise are a married couple.
 They jointly own four properties that they let out.
 The rental profit amounts to £40,000 per year.
-Beckham is an additional rate taxpayer as owns fashion store.
+Beckham is an additional rate taxpayer as owns a fashion store.
 Louise works part-time in a clothing shop and is a basic rate taxpayer as she earns £45,000 a year.
-The rental income will be split equally and each spouse will receive an income of £20,000, which will be taxed according to the income of each partner.
+The rental income will split equally, and each spouse will receive a pension of £20,000, which will tax according to the income of each partner.

 Beckham will pay £9,000 (£20,000 * 45 percent)